 Life in Boston

-As the largest city in New England and one of the truly unique metropolitan areas in the world, Boston glorifies in tradition and bursts with modern vitality.
-Home to more than sixty colleges and universities, the “Hub” —as the city is often called—is a thriving intellectual and cultural center which maintains a small-town feel through its diverse and charming neighborhoods.
+As the largest city in New England and one of the most distinctive metropolitan areas in the world, Boston glories in its traditions and bursts with modern vitality.
+Home to more than 60 colleges and universities, the “Hub”—as the city is often called—is a thriving intellectual and cultural center that maintains a small-town feel through its diverse and charming neighborhoods.

 Given the abundance of educational opportunities, industry, culture, and recreation that Boston offers, it’s not surprising that so many students come here from all over the world to study and work—and often stay long after graduation.
 Boston is truly a place like no other, and Boston University is proud to share in the city’s magnificent heritage.

 Don’t forget to visit BU Today for information on the ever-changing entertaining and educational experiences BU and Boston have to offer!